oracle-livelabs/apex/ai-vision-lab/3-integrate-oci-vision/3-integrate-oci-vision.md

 15. Click **Save**.

 ## Task 3: Invoke the OCI Vision REST Data Source for Text Detection

 In this task, you duplicate the page process to invoke the OCI Vision REST Data Source for text detection.

-1. Under Processing, Right-click **Image Classification** and Select **Duplicate**.
+1. Under Processing, right-click **Image Classification** and select **Duplicate**.
 Drag and drop it under Parse Image classification Response.

     ![Click Timeline](images/duplicated1.png " ")